Find Affordable College Courses

 Doctor’s Degrees in Engineering Mechanics

 There are 13 schools in the United States where you can get your doctor's degree in engineering mechanics.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 8% were students from an underrepresented racial-ethnic group.
-Also, 67.2% of engineering mechanics graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 10 were from an underrepresented racial-ethnic group.
+Also, 51.7% of engineering mechanics graduates were international students.

 Education Levels of Engineering Mechanics Majors

-During the 2020-2021 academic year, 64 students earned their doctor's degree in engineering mechanics.
+During the most recent year for which data is available, 60 people earned their doctor's degree in engineering mechanics.
 This makes it the 135th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in engineering mechanics at each degree level.